adamdjbrett/doctrineofdiscovery.org/_posts/2023-04-27-divine-right.md

 The Myth of Divine Right is the root of the problem.
 It explains how European immigrants justified the conquest of the inhabitants of Turtle Island, but it is much more than that.
 It explains American Exceptionalism.
 It explains, at least in part, racism and white supremacy (or at least how some people try to justify those beliefs in religious terms).

-## V.  **What would a post-Doctrine of Discovery world look like?**
+## V.  What would a post-Doctrine of Discovery world look like?

 It is not possible, in this brief essay, to explore all of the ramifications of discarding the Doctrine of Discovery from our legal system.
 But a few broad propositions can be stated:

-1. Discarding the Doctrine of Discovery means, at base, rejecting the Myth of Divine Right
+### 1. Discarding the Doctrine of Discovery means, at base, rejecting the Myth of Divine Right

 The problem with the Doctrine of Discovery is that it is a symptom of a deeper and more harmful problem: the Myth of Divine Right.
 Pope Alexander VI's bulls of confiscation are explicitly based upon that myth.
 The Pope claimed to be God's spokesman on Earth, claiming that Christianity was the only true path to salvation.
 Therefore, in his view, Christians were superior to all others, and therefore were the true objects of God's bounty.
 This is the central tenet of the Myth.
 Rejecting that myth requires Western culture to give up its superiority complex, and truly accept that other cultures are equal.

-2. Western culture does not need to subordinate itself to other cultures
+### 2. Western culture does not need to subordinate itself to other cultures

 The corollary to the previous point is that, while Western culture is not superior to other cultures, neither is it inferior.
 Core aspects of how Westerners relate to each other need not change: private property rights, capitalism, and sovereignty (*i.e.* the social contract that empowers governments to make rules for members of that society) can remain intact, *as between members of that culture.* The concepts of private property are too deeply entrenched, and too central to modern society, to be discarded.
 They serve the interests of Western society well enough, as between members of that society.

-3. There is no need (or reason) to impose Western culture upon members of indigenous societies
+### 3. There is no need (or reason) to impose Western culture upon members of indigenous societies

 But even if Western concepts of property, capitalism and sovereignty work reasonably well for members of that society, forcing Indian cultures to abide by those concepts is destructive to those cultures.
 The Myth of Divine Right (and its derivative the Doctrine of Discovery) is the tool by which Indians continue to be subjugated by Western law.
 What would America look like today if, instead of living by the Myth of Divine Right, Indian culture was accepted by Westerners as equal?
 What if Westerners stopped trying to impose their values and legal systems upon Indian nations, and recognized those nations as true, and equal, sovereigns (as the indigenous nations understand "sovereignty")?